 Remember that whenever you change or add any new addresses in your domain in the future, you must update Shield with the change as well, or else mail to the new address will bounce back to the sender.
 You may also want to update Shield when you remove addresses, to minimize the forwarding of mail to invalid addresses to your mail server.
 Simply connect to the Shield Admin page and modify the listed addresses accordingly.
 Keep in mind that there is a small delay, up to 5 minutes, before Shield will accept mail for the new addresses.

 If you see spam or viruses slipping through untagged (false negatives), first ensure that you have only one MX record pointing to Shield and that your mail server is locked down to receive mail only from Shield.
-If false negatives persist, or if you see legitimate mail mistakenly tagged as spam/virus (false positives), please see the FAQ for information on reporting.
+If false negatives persist, or if you see legitimate mail mistakenly tagged as spam/virus (false positives), please report them.
 We adjust the anti-spam software carefully with the intent to (a) tag no solicited non-commercial mail and (b) tag as little solicited commercial mail as possible while (c) tagging as much spam as possible.

 If senders receive a rejection when sending to you that says they’ve been “greylisted”, this is an indication that their mail server is not fully compliant with Internet standards.

 Frequently Asked Questions: I lost my password.
 How can I retrieve it?